NagelTech/NTJsonStore/README.md

 [In development] A No-SQL-like JSON data store, transparently leveraging SQLITE for storage and indexing.

 To Do
 =====

- - Cache JSON objects.
-Only deserialize and return an object once.
-(While in memory, we can always return the same object.)
-   Cache disposed objects as well for a defined amount of time.
-Update the cache on insert/update.

  - Threading.

  - Error returns/handling.

  - Optimized JSON format.
 Store JSON in a binary format that can be searched and deserialized very quickly.
-   Take advantage of the fact we have a collection of tems to maintain a master list of keys.
+   Take advantage of the fact we have a collection of similar items to maintain a master list of keys.

  - Cache query responses. cache Query responses (array of __rowid__'s) and avoid making unnecessary calls.
-Flush cache on insert/update.
+Flush cache on insert/update/delete.

- - Cache sqlite queries.
-(Well maybe.
-Are we caching enough already?)
+ - Add simple local query support, integrated into query cache.
+Simple queries, such as get an object by a key can be handled without goingto SQLIITE each time.
+(Load a hask of keys -> rowid's once then do a lookup.)

+ - intelligent query cache clearing.
+Notice what columns have changed and only clear impacted queries.
+(Maybe not necesary?)

  - Fucking dates in JSON.
 What to do?